Automattic/jetpack/projects/github-actions/repo-gardening/README.md

 - (Optional) `slack_design_channel` is the Slack public channel ID where messages for the design team will be posted.
 Again, the value should be stored in a secret.
 - (Optional) `slack_editorial_channel` is the Slack public channel ID where messages for the Editorial team will be posted.
 Again, the value should be stored in a secret.
 - (Optional) `slack_team_channel` is the Slack public channel ID where general notifications about your repo should be posted.
 Again, the value should be stored in a secret.
+- (Optional) `slack_he_triage_channel` is the Slack public channel ID where messages for the HE Triage team will be posted.
+The value should be stored in a secret.

 To create a bot and get your `SLACK_TOKEN`, follow [the general instructions here](https://slack.com/intl/en-hu/help/articles/115005265703-Create-a-bot-for-your-workspace):